jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

 3. Delete a filter

 ### The Data Table
-This is where the data appears.
-Handles display, of course, adding and removing items, and sorting.
-Check the following:
-#### Things to Test
 1. Does sorting work?
 Do metric values appear to be in order?
     - Try both directions!
 2. Are there things that shouldn't be here given the current filters?